 This course will focus on providing an understanding of how information technologies gather, store, process, and communicate information.
-The course combines a conceptual understanding of the technology necessary for success in the information age, along with an understanding of the hardware and software required for an organization to successfully utilize technology.
+The course combines a conceptual understanding of the technology necessary for success in the information age, along with an understanding of the impact on various industries.
 Attention will also be given to the legal, social, and ethical uses of technology.
 (3 credits)

 Student Learning Outcomes (SLOs)